You are now in the main content area

 Rethinking migration systems through a multi-dimensional approach

-The Complex Migration Flows and Multiple Drivers in Comparative Perspective (MEMO) is a six-year-long (2022 - 2028) research project that examines internal, interregional, and intercontinental migration flows and drivers across three main regions: South/Southeast Asia [Bangladesh, Nepal and Malaysia], West Africa [Ghana, Nigeria, Senegal and the Ivory Coast| and the Americas | El Salvador, Guatemala, Honduras, Mexico and Canada].
-With the generous funding of $2.5 million from SSHRC's Partnership Grant, MEMO brings together a diverse, multi-institutional and multi-disciplinary team of 38 academics and 32 partner organizations across three continents.
+The Complex Migration Flows and Multiple Drivers in Comparative Perspective (MEMO) is a six-year-long research project (2022 - 2028) that examines internal, interregional, and intercontinental migration flows and drivers across three main regions: South/Southeast Asia (Bangladesh, Nepal and Malaysia), West Africa (Ghana, Nigeria, Senegal and the Ivory Coast) and the Americas (El Salvador, Guatemala, Honduras, Mexico and Canada).
+Through the generous funding of $2.5 million from the Social Sciences and Humanities Research Council's Partnership Grant, MEMO brings together a diverse, multi-institutional and multi-disciplinary team of 38 academics and 32 partner organizations across three continents in this exploration of migration flows.

 Towards a new migration and asylum research agenda for the Americas (external link) .
 (2023) Special Issue in the Journal of Immigrant & Refugee Studies edited by Craig Damian Smith and Claudia Masferrer.